California Freemason: Masonic San Francisco

 1601 19th Avenue

 The San Francisco Shriner’s Hospital was built in 1922 as the order’s third-ever medical center.
 Designed by the firm of Weeks and Day (of the Mark Hopkins Hotel), the Italian Renaissance-style hospital accepted young patients for a range of surgeries and physical therapy.
 North and south wings were added in 1929, and in the 1960s an extension was built to its west.
-In 1997, with the opening of the new hospital in Sacramento, the San Francisco branch was sold.
+In 1997, with the opening of the new Shriner’s Hospital in Sacramento, the San Francisco branch was sold.
 Today, following an extensive retrofit, it’s in use as an assisted living facility.

 26. California Masonic Memorial Temple